 The original Geekmobile, a green 1958 Simca Aronde Elysee, gave way to the VW Beetle in 2004.
 After more than a decade of service and nearly 300 million miles driven, the Toyota Prius C will be replacing the venerable Beetle.
-The Prius C was chosen not only for its innovative design, but for its environmental and efficency advantages as well.
-This new type of green will cut the Geekmobile fleet’s emissions by 50 percent, and will help make significant strides towards our commitment to reduce our carbon emissions as a company 45 percent by 2020.
+The Prius C was chosen not only for its innovative design but for its environmental and efficiency advantages as well.
+This new type of green will cut the Geekmobile fleet’s emissions by 50 percent and will help make significant strides towards our commitment to reduce our carbon emissions as a company 45 percent by 2020.

 What do you think of Geek Squad’s new look and Geekmobile?
 Tell us in the comments below!